AlpineNow/Custom-Operator-Labs/README.md

-# Custom-Operator-Previews
+# Custom-Operator-Labs
-A repository for beta versions of upcoming Alpine operators, along with example Alpine workflows and dataset.
-As they haven't yet been thoroughly QA tested, please use them at your own risk.
+A repository for prototypes and experimental operators, along with example Spotfire Data Science workflows and datasets.
+Labs operators are not included in the product and are therefore not under support.
+Please use them at your own risk.

+Note that all prototypes and experimental operators seen may be unavailable or removed without notice.

-To use these operators they must first be installed onto your Alpine server.
-Please see the Alpine documentation for help with this step.
-You can find [instructions here](https://alpine.atlassian.net/wiki/display/V6/How+To+Compile+and+Run+the+Sample+Operators#HowToCompileandRuntheSampleOperators-UploadinganOperatortoAlpine) under the heading *Uploading an Operator to Alpine.*
+To use these operators they must first be installed onto your Spotfire Data Science server.
+Please see the Spotfire Data Science documentation for help with this step.
+You can find [instructions here](https://alpine.atlassian.net/wiki/display/V6/How+To+Compile+and+Run+the+Sample+Operators#HowToCompileandRuntheSampleOperators-UploadinganOperatortoAlpine) under the heading *Uploading an Operator to Spotfire Data Science.*

-These operators are developed internally using the [Alpine Custom Operator SDK](https://github.com/AlpineNow/PluginSDK) which you can use to develop your own custom operators.
+These operators are developed internally using the [Spotfire Data Science Custom Operator SDK](https://github.com/AlpineNow/PluginSDK) which you can use to develop your own custom operators.

 Alpine Version | Custom Operator SDK | Spark Version
 -------------- | --------------------------- | -------------